Graduate Student's Guide to Submitting an NSF DDIG Proposal

 2. Read the complete program solicitation, and also scan through the NSF Grant proposal guide (and ORA tip sheet in the sidebox) to familiarize yourself with the content and formatting requirements of a proposal.
 It is vital to follow the formatting guidelines extremely carefully.
-NSF will throw away proposals that are a line too long, etc. Read Spencer Hall and Leonie Moyle's document on what makes a successful DDIG proposal (linked from the sidebox; the award limit is now up to $15,000), and look over the collection of successful EEB DDIG proposals posted on OnCourse.
+NSF will throw away proposals that are a line too long, etc. Read Spencer Hall and Leonie Moyle's document on what makes a successful DDIG proposal (linked from the sidebox; the award limit is now up to $13,000), and look over the collection of successful EEB DDIG proposals.

 3. Start working on writing your project description, the 8-page narrative section that serves as the meat of your proposal.
 Start early.
 When you need study breaks, work on the next several steps, starting at least two weeks before the deadline.
-Keep in mind that the IU Office of Research Administration (ORA) requires that all non-science parts of your proposal (budget, justification, biosketches, facilities, funding information, etc.) be submitted to ORA for review 5 business days before the actual NSF deadline, and the science parts (abstract, narrative, bibliography) be submitted for review 2 business days before the NSF deadline.
+Keep in mind that the IU Office of Research Administration (ORA) requires that all non-science parts of your proposal (budget, justification, biosketches, facilities, funding information, etc.) be submitted to ORA for review 5 business days before the actual NSF deadline (by 6 October 2016), and the science parts (abstract, narrative, bibliography) be submitted for review 2 business days before the NSF deadline (by 11 October 2016).
+ORA will most likely submit the proposal with you at 9 am on 13 October 2016.
+Please see ORA’s deadline summary (linked from the side box) for more details.

 4. Send an email to ORA at email@example.com requesting that you be added to the NSF FastLane system for the purposes of applying for a Biological Sciences DDIG.
-They will need to know your full formal name, your IU email address, your undergraduate degree and the year it was awarded, your work (lab) phone number, the name of your advisor.
+They will need to know your full formal name, your IU email address, your undergraduate degree or highest degree earned and the year it was awarded, your work (lab) phone number, the departmental fax number ((812) 855-6705), and the name of your advisor.
 Once you receive your login information by email from FastLane, be sure to login and edit your profile in FastLane to make sure that all your information is complete and accurate.

 5. Your advisor must serve as the PI on the proposal; you will be listed as Co-PI/Co-PD.
 Your advisor may initiate the proposal in FastLane, and then add you as Co-PI on the cover page using your NSF FastLane ID number.
 Alternatively, you may initiate the proposal in FastLane yourself, add you advisor as co-PI on the cover page form, and then go to the main menu and click the "Change PI" button to switch yourself to co-PI and your advisor to PI.